 Otto von Kotzebue

-Otto von Kotzebue (born 1936 in Munich) is a German architect and painter.
+Otto von Kotzebue (born 1936 in Munich – died 2022 in Munich) was a German architect and painter.
 He is the great-grandson of Alexander von Kotzebue (German-Russian battle-painter of the Romantic period) and Great-great-grandson of the playwright August von Kotzebue.

 After cancelling high school, Kotzebue became a bricklayer and then studied architecture at the college in Munich.
 Afterwards, he worked as a freelance architect for architectural offices in Munich, Athens, Tel Aviv, Copenhagen, Sao Paulo and Johannesburg until 1980.
 From 1980 onwards, he devoted himself entirely to painting.
 Since the 1990s, Otto von Kotzebue has lived and worked as a painter in his studio behind the Neue Pinakothek in Munich.

 Like his great-granduncle, who was also named Otto von Kotzebue and who took part in three great world journeys, Otto von Kotzebue traveled the world and kept his travel impressions on often large-format screens.

 “In Germany, the name von Kotzebue is readily associated with culture and creativity, with adventure and travel, and with intelligence and style.
 So naturally this description also perfectly fits Otto von Kotzebue a refined and sensitive man, an educated architect and engineer, a multi-talented designer and painter.
 Although von Kotzebue has lived much of his life in Germany and Italy, his paintings reflect a special love for America.
 From the streets of Manhattan to the plains of the West, from fast life to farm life, he captures the softness and gentleness of America, the heart rather than the hardness of America.